This page contains affiliate links from which I'll receive commissions!

 There are many advantages of redirecting affiliate links with Cloudflare Workers.

-- Cloudflare Workers has a free plan for up to 100,000 requests per day.
+• Cloudflare Workers has a generous free plan for up to 100,000 requests per day.

 I wanted to cloak affiliate links without a plugin because I was moving away from WordPress.
-I was moving to Hugo’s static site generator and Cloudflare Pages.
+I was moving to Hugo’s static site generator and Cloudflare Pages’ free hosting.

-I am back on WordPress now but still use Cloudflare for affiliate link redirection.
+I leave beyond the server resources requirements of WordPress and use Cloudflare for affiliate link redirection.

 When I first tried, I ran into some problems.

-- The example of code provided by CoudFlare for bulk-redirect uses sub-requests.
+• The example of code provided by CloudFlare for bulk-redirect uses sub-requests.
 Not ideal for my quotas.
+Each link redirection would cost 2 requests.

-I made some research and came up with a solution that I will share with you in this post.
+I did some research and came up with a solution that I will share with you in this post.

-I read the documentation of Cloudflare Workers and ServiceWorker API to get things work.
+I am a programmer and digital marketer.
+I read the documentation of Cloudflare Workers and ServiceWorker API to get the function to work.
 So, here’s the usual disclaimer: By following, you agree that I am not liable to you for any direct and indirect damages.
 In doubt?
 Hire a developer to do it for you.
-Not to scare you, anyway.

 SEO Optimized Affiliate Link Redirect with Cloudflare Workers

-I did not want my workers to check every URL but just affiliate link redirects.
+Also, to efficiently use the 100,000 free daily requests, I did not want my workers to check every URL, but just affiliate link redirects.
 So, I use the path /goto/ for all my affiliate links.

 I recommend that you set up an identifier for your affiliate links.
-The most commons are goto, go, recommends, and out.
+The most commonly used are goto, go, recommends, and out.

 So, here’s the code with the fixes to all those problems.

-The Code I Use to cloak affiliate links with Cloudflare Workers
+The Code to cloak affiliate links with Cloudflare Workers

 const redirectMap = new Map([